davidsimowitz/fullstack-nanodegree-project-6/README.md

 ---------------------------------------------
 P6: Linux Server Configuration

-This project's objective is to setup a web application server—built from a baseline Linux installation—secured against a number of attack vectors and configured to serve the [Item Catalog Application (Coordinate App)](https://github.com/davidsimowitz/fullstack-nanodegree-project-4).
+This project's objective is to set up a web application server—built from a baseline Linux installation—secured against a number of attack vectors and configured to serve the [Item Catalog Application (Coordinate App)](https://github.com/davidsimowitz/fullstack-nanodegree-project-4).

 Requirements